 Turning, he looked out through the open doors at the long lawn surrounded by blossoming borders.
 Was this what those millions had died for?
 A perfect flat green lawn?
 He took another drink.
-He couldn’t think of anything else to do, so like the others, he drank.
+He couldn’t think of anything else to do, so like the others, he just took another drink.

 Behind him in the ballroom, someone tapped a spoon against a glass to get everyone’s attention.
-The chatter stopped, the laughter faded, and everyone turned to face the Honourable Peter Maynard positioned at the front of the orchestra stage.
-He embarked upon a long and largely predictable second-hand speech, culminating in, ‘So let us raise our glasses in a toast as we welcome back our heroes, and thank them for their part in keeping England’s green and pleasant land free of tyranny and destruction.’
+The chattering stopped, the laughter faded, and everyone turned to face the Honourable Norman Maynard positioned at the front of the stage.
+He embarked upon a rambling, largely predictable second-hand speech, culminating in, ‘So let us raise our glasses in a toast as we welcome back our heroes, and thank them for their part in keeping England’s green and pleasant land free of tyranny and destruction.’

-There were loud shouts of ‘hear, hear’ and ‘just so’, and everyone repeated some rambling form of the toast and drank.
-Maynard then said, ‘And another toast to celebrate the fine achievements of some very special young men in the field of combat, and who are with us this evening.
+There were loud shouts of ‘Hear, hear’, and ‘Just so’, and everyone repeated some jumbled form of the toast and drank.
+Maynard then said, ‘And another toast to celebrate the fine achievements of some very special young men in the field of combat, and who are here with us this evening.
 Please join me on the stage: Captain Algy Compton!’
 There was a loud and raucous cheer.
 Maynard continued, ‘Next, I’m very proud to be able to honour my son, Group Captain Michael Maynard.’
 There was a further, louder chorus of cheers and catcalls, then someone at the back shouted, ‘Thinks he can bloody fly, so he does!’
 There was general laughter, though some of the ladies tutted at the language.
-Peter Maynard, smiling proudly, responded with, ‘From what I hear, he can fly!’
+Norman Maynard, smiling proudly, responded with, ‘Aye, well, from what I hear, he can fly!’

 Richard had smiled dutifully and raised his glass for each toast.
 He had wondered if he would be mentioned and was a little surprised that he was.
 As a ripple of polite applause went around the room, he made his way forward, embarrassed but smiling.
 Maynard shook his hand, then the six young men stood together whilst the photographer arrived to capture the moment for posterity.
 The photographer had some difficulty getting the right light reading and focus, no doubt due to the dozens of dazzling artificial lights in the ballroom coupled with the bright sunlight coming in from outside.